teddycitrus/eureka/README.md

 **Voice query**

 When critical incidents are detected, Eureka triggers a Twilio outbound call and reads back a synthesized briefing followed by recommended actions.
+After the call ends, VAPI's end-of-call summary is forwarded to Twilio as an SMS so the contact has a written record of the decision on their phone.

+**Try it live**

+The deployed instance at [eureka-049.vercel.app](https://eureka-049.vercel.app) exposes a public *ring my phone* button.
+Enter a US/UK/AU number, solve a one-tap Cloudflare Turnstile check, and Eureka will dial you with a real briefing pulled from the seeded supplier graph — then text you a short summary once the call wraps.
+Rate-limited to one call per number per day and a configurable global cap, so cost stays predictable.

 **Ingest pipeline**